-During the year ended December 31, 2022, the increase in the Fund's NAV resulted primarily from the increase of 21,450,000 outstanding Shares during the period.
+During the year ended December 31, 2022, the decrease in the Fund's NAV resulted primarily from the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Long Index.
+The decrease in the Fund's NAV was partially offset by an incase from 429,000 outstanding Shares at December 31, 2022 to 5,075,000 outstanding Shares at December 31, 2023.
+By comparison, during the year ended December 31, 2022, the increase in the Fund's NAV resulted primarily from an increase of 21,450,000 outstanding Shares during the period.
 This increase was partially offset by the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Long Index.